SaiyanShivvy/sfml-snake-game/README.md

 ## Additional Information
 Made using C++ and SFML.
-\newline Made in Visual Studio 2017 and Atom.
+Made in Visual Studio 2017 and Atom.

 ## Version
 Current: 0.1